freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1760.1

 One more.
-View the students who don't have a major or gpa.
+View the students who don't have a major and gpa.

 #### HINTS